Essentials

 });

-Group with Middleware
+Group Middleware

 $router->get('/dashboard', [AdminController::class, 'dashboard']);